Kymed/qstudy/readme.md

 * Friend Request System.
 APi utilizing authentication and the encapsulation of logic to securely create a permission system in which if the APi was manually interfaced, friends can only become friends if a party requests and the other accepts.
 Dynamic "friend request button" with logic to change it's local state depending on state in the friend-request system.
 * Alert System.
 Fixed, colored (based on alert) tabs on the bottom right, where any component in the tree can spawn one, removed by a delay, by utilizing Context APi.
 For uses such as validation errors, successful sending of friend requests, group-join requests, and group-member acceptances.

-### TODO (Soon)

-* Group invites in Dashboard with accept buttons
-* Create Socket.io Server, with Authenticated connections for group messaging and push notifications

 ### TODO (When I pick the project back up next summer)

 * Formally test REST APi with coded cases